mshibanami/redirect-web/docs/library/README.md

 ## Rule Sets

-Rule sets within the library are managed at [library/rule-sets](https://github.com/mshibanami/redirect-web/tree/main/library/rule-sets).
+Rule sets within the library are managed at the [rule-sets](rule-sets) folder.

 Each rule is identified by a unique integer ID.
 All data in a rule set should be in a folder named `{id}_{short-title-of-rule-set}`.
 This folder should contain: